apify/apify-docs/sources/platform/actors/development/actor_definition/dockerfile.md

 ---
 title: Dockerfile
-description: Learn about the Docker images you can use as your actor's base.
-Choose the correct base image for your actor's type and requirements.
+description: Learn about the Docker images you can use as your Actor's base.
+Choose the correct base image for your Actor's type and requirements.
 slug: /actors/development/actor-definition/dockerfile
 sidebar_position: 4
 ---